-Notwithstanding this positive change and the clear need for storm resiliency in our districts, we have serious concerns about the sudden transformation of the ESCR proposal from a plan that incorporated over 4 years of community input to a new proposal unilaterally promulgated by the City in September 2018.
+Despite the clear need for storm resiliency in our districts, we have serious concerns about the sudden transformation of the ESCR proposal from a plan that incorporated over 4 years of community input to a new proposal unilaterally promulgated by the City in September 2018.
 After years of working with the community on the previous plan, this unexpected change raises numerous questions about the process by which the City selected this new proposal and its process for gathering and incorporating public feedback.

-Given the \$1.45 billion dollar cost of this project, the importance of its goals, and the extensive community impacts that the construction will create-especially years of diminished use of essential public parkland-we want to ensure that the project's design and construction reflect our community's needs and that the City is held accountable to its promises as we move towards making the East Side resilient.
+Given the \$1.45 billion dollar cost of this project, the importance of its goals, and the extensive community impacts that the construction and estimated 3.5 year closure of East River Park will have, we want to ensure that the project's design and construction reflect our community's needs and that the City is held accountable to its promises as we move towards making the East Side storm resilient.